-I've talked with the Loss Prevention associates, and have friends in places that have access to information that I clearly am not supposed to know, so I know crap like this was happening.
-They were keeping cameras dedicated on full-time associates, and watching their clock-in, clock-out habits and for any possible reason to trip them up.
-Sometimes word made its way to that particular employee and they fussed and fumed, and yep, they get a coaching for poor performance in return.
+I've talked with the Loss Prevention associates and have friends in places that have access to information that I clearly am not supposed to know, so I know crap like this was happening.
+They were keeping cameras dedicated on full-time associates and watching their clock-in, clock-out habits for any possible reason to trip them up.
+Sometimes word made its way to that particular employee, and they fussed and fumed, and yep, they get a coaching for poor performance in return.

 This is straight from the mouth of my most recent store manager, Tom.

 Essential items are located in the back of the store, always.
-Stuff you don't need is off to the side and there for you whenever feel like splurging, but the real stuff, like food, milk, toilet paper, pharmacy, and the rest of the essentials are in the back of the store.
+Stuff you don't need is off to the side and there for you whenever feel like splurging, but the real stuff, like food, milk, toilet paper, pharmacy, and the rest of the essentials, is in the back of the store.
 Okay, so what, it's only a matter of a hundred feet, right?
 Wrong.
-There's what they call "features" in the middle of the aisles that are usually in accordance with whatever is seasonal.
+There are what they call "features" in the middle of the aisles that are usually in accordance with whatever is seasonal.
 Football season has soda, chips, beer, junk food.
-Valentine's Day has flowers, chocolates, etc. These features are all throughout the store, and are meant to entice you into dropping them into your baskets.
+Valentine's Day has flowers, chocolates, etc. These features are all throughout the store and are meant to entice you into dropping them into your baskets.

 The "Oh, Shiny!"
 Effect